 You can also use this portion of the My Disney Experience to purchase a daily PhotoPass or Memory Maker (just remember to purchase Memory Maker at least three days ahead of your trip as it takes three days to kick in!).

 When you have a reservation at a resort, you can find information in this section.
 Use this to arrange for contactless check-in and check-out and to find transportation times from your resort to each park and other area of Walt Disney World Resort.

 The next evolution of MagicBand technology, Disney MagicMobile is how you can enter theme parks and your resort rooms digitally.
 After linking your tickets and reservations, you’ll set up the Disney MagicMobile pass and choose your favorite style.
 Currently, you can use MagicMobile for park entry, PhotoPass, and joining a Virtual Queue.

 Mobile Food Orders

-This is a feature that started in 2017 but that has been especially useful since the onset of the pandemic.
+This is a feature that started in 2017, but has been especially useful to guests since then.
 With mobile food orders, you can browse menus of restaurants in the parks and at resorts, then select what you would like and arrange for a pickup time.

 Play Disney Parks